WELCOME

 ABOUT ME

 I received my doctorate in Medical and Clinical Psychology from the Uniformed Services University of the Health Sciences in Bethesda, MD.
 While there, my research focused on emotion regulation in the contexts of suicide and addiction.
-My clinical training included four-years of intensive training and practice in dialectical behavior therapy (DBT) at the Wake Kendall Group and trauma-focused work at the Washington DC VA Medical Center in the Trauma Services Program.
+My clinical training included four years of intensive training and practice in dialectical behavior therapy (DBT) at the Wake Kendall Group and trauma-focused work at the Washington DC VA Medical Center in the Trauma Services Program.
 I completed my doctoral internship at the Catholic University of America's Counseling Center.

 In my free time, I love to travel, peruse home design websites, read, watch foreign TV and movies, and continue to explore DC and the surrounding areas.